If you have any inquiries please contact us.

 |Application Completed by*||Application Fee||Tuition paid by||Tuition Amount|

 * Applicants are considered as a returning student if he/she was in our summer, weekend or winter programs within the last 15 months.
-The returning student in good standing will be automatically enrolled in the summer programs if the student complete the payments for (nonrefundable) application fee ($50) by March 31, 2020 (2020/03/31) and tuition by April 15, 2020 (2020/04/15).
+The returning student in good standing will be automatically enrolled in the summer programs if the student complete the payments for application fee ($50, non-refundable) and tuition by May 15, 2020 (2020/05/15).

 |Application Completed by*||Application Fee||Tuition paid by||Tuition Amount|